Now hiring! Find auto repair jobs near me.

 Since both of these problems start with subtle symptoms, it's smart to have your technician diagnose and repair the worn components as early as possible.

 To ensure these components are kept in perfect shape, be sure to schedule regular car maintenance.
 This will help avoid parts from wearing out and damaging your vehicle.
+A starter rebuild or alternator rebuild is also a possibility.

 Your technician will hook up a diagnostic device to the starter, alternator and battery to determine which of the components are causing your vehicle's symptoms.
 Your tech will compare the readout on the display to the manufacturer's service limits to determine the faulty part.
 Once your technician finds the cause of the problem, the proper starter or alternator repair services can be completed.